Texas: Mid-20th to early 21st century

-Beginning around the mid-20th century, Texas began to transform from a rural and agricultural state to one urban and industrialized.
+From around the mid-20th century, Texas began to transform from a rural and agricultural state to one urban and industrialized.
 The state's population grew quickly during this period, with large levels of migration from outside the state.
 As a part of the Sun Belt, Texas experienced strong economic growth, particularly during the 1970s and early 1980s.
 Texas's economy diversified, lessening its reliance on the petroleum industry.
-By 1990, Hispanics and Latino Americans overtook blacks to become the largest traditional minority group in the state.
-Texas has the largest Black and African American population with over 3.9 million.
+By 1990, Hispanics and Latino Americans overtook Blacks to become the largest minority group.
+Texas has the largest Black population with over 3.9 million.

 During the late 20th century, the Republican Party replaced the Democratic Party as the dominant party in the state.
 Beginning in the early 21st century, metropolitan areas including Dallas–Fort Worth and Greater Austin became centers for the Texas Democratic Party in statewide and national elections as liberal policies became more accepted in urban areas.

 From the mid-2000s to 2019, Texas gained an influx of business relocations and regional headquarters from companies in California.
 Texas became a major destination for migration during the early 21st century and was named the most popular state to move for three consecutive years.
 Another study in 2019 determined Texas's growth rate at 1,000 people per day.

-During the COVID-19 pandemic in the United States, the first confirmed case of the virus in Texas was announced on March 4, 2020.
-On April 27, 2020, Governor Greg Abbott announced phase one of re-opening the economy.
-Amid a rise in COVID-19 cases in autumn 2020, Abbott and other U.S. governors refused to enact further lockdowns.
-In November 2020, Texas was selected as one of four states to test Pfizer's COVID-19 vaccine distribution.
-As of February 2, 2021, there had been over 2.4 million confirmed cases in Texas, with at least 37,417 deaths.
+During the During the COVID-19 pandemic in Texas, Texas was one of the states to resist the imposition of repeated lockdowns.

 During February 13–17, 2021, the state faced a major weather emergency as Winter Storm Uri hit the state, as well as most of the Southeastern and Midwestern United States.
 Historically high power usage across the state caused the state's power grid to become overworked and ERCOT (the main operator of the Texas Interconnection grid) declared an emergency and began to implement rolling blackouts across Texas, causing a power crisis.
-Over 3 million Texans were without power and over 4 million were under boil notices.
+Over 3 million Texans were without power and over 4 million were under boil-water notices.